arcziwoda/skylock/backend/README.md

 ### Configuration

-Before running the application, you need to create a `.env` file in the root directory of your project with the following environment variables:
+Before running the application, you should to create a `.env` file in the root directory of your project with the following environment variables:

 ```dotenv
 # .env file
 JWT_SECRET=<your-jwt-secret>
 DATABASE_URL=<your-database-url>
 ```

+If not created, random JWT_SECRET and default DATABASE_URL ("sqlite:///./data/db.sqlite") will be set instead

 Make sure to replace the `JWT_SECRET` with your own secure secret key and configure `DATABASE_URL` according to your database setup.